sitbon/magg/docs/index.md

    - Optional: specify prefix, working directory, notes

 4. **Server is automatically mounted**:
-   - MAGG connects to the server
+   - Magg connects to the server
    - Tools are discovered and registered

 5. **Tools become available** with configured prefix